 Richard Wagner and the Nationalization of Feeling

-Richard Wagner experienced and influenced the 19th century in many different ways – as a composer and court musician, as revolutionary and an exile, as a bankrupt and a protégé of wealthy patrons and of a king.
-The Deutsches Historisches Museum presents Wagner not only as a witness and as a critic of the political and social upheavals of his time, but in particular as a controversial artist and entrepreneur who knew how to strategically integrate society’s sensitivities into his work.
+Composer and theatre reformer, court music director and festival founder, revolutionary and exile, entrepreneur and critic of capitalism, debtor and anti-Semite: Richard Wagner experienced and influenced the 19th century in many different roles – with ramifications that are still felt today.
+The Deutsches Historisches Museum presents Wagner not only as a witness and critic of the political and social upheavals of his time, but in particular as a controversial artist and strategist who knew how to integrate society’s sensitivities into his work and to stage them as the essence of German culture.
+The debates about the degree to which Wagner’s pronounced anti-Semitism influenced his works and his critique of Modernity still go on today.